Why is the City exploring public power now?

 As a City, we currently pay over $30 million a year in electricity costs.
 This is money that leaves our community.
 With a public power utility, this money would stay in our community so not only would a public power utility create jobs, but it would invest back into Pittsburg.
 Public power utilities give back around 5.6% of revenue to the community – approximately $58 billion nationwide.
 Every dollar of a public power utility employee’s earnings cycles through the community about five times.

 Yes, and plenty of them!
-There are 118 cities in Kansas alone which own a public power utility.
-Across the country, there are 2,020 public power utilities which successfully serve around 49 million people.
+There are 118 cities in Kansas alone that own a public power utility.
+Across the country, there are 2,020 public power utilities that successfully serve around 49 million people.
 Other cities are transitioning to public power right now, including Boulder, CO and Pueblo, CO.

 No. By becoming a public power utility, we will have access to the open electricity market.
 That means we will be able to purchase electricity from any provider so we’ll get the best rates available on the market.